molishanrt-cyber/Bioinformatics-Internship-Summer-2026/README.md

 * All top hits showed **100% sequence identity**, indicating an exact match with the queried insulin CDS.

-* The very low E-value (**4e-171**) indicates that the similarity is statistically significant and unlikely to occur by chance.
+* The very low E-value (**4e-171**) indicates that the similarity is significant and not likely to occur by chance.

-* The insulin gene is highly conserved due to its essential role in glucose regulation and metabolism.
+* The insulin gene is highly conserved because to its essential role in glucose regulation and metabolism.

-* BLAST analysis helps identify sequence similarity, homologous sequences, and provides insights into gene function and evolutionary relationships.
+* BLAST analysis helps us identify sequence similarity, homologous sequences, and provides insights into gene function and evolutionary relationships.

 ---